Multisensor Multiobject Tracking with Improved Sampling Efficiency

-To calculate messages that, due to nonlinearities in the system model, cannot be evaluated in closed form, \ac{spa}-based methods for \ac{mot} typically rely on particle-based computations that closely follow the \ac{bpf} \cite{GorSalSmi:93,DouFreGor:01,AruMasGorCla:02} and rely on importance sampling.
-A known drawback of this approach is that it suffers from the curse of dimensionality.
-If the state of the individual object is high-dimensional or if measurements are informative, particle-based computations can fail due to particle degeneracy \cite{BicLiBen:B08}.
+To calculate messages that, due to nonlinearities in the system model, cannot be evaluated in closed form, \ac{spa}-based methods for \ac{mot} typically rely on particle-based computations that closely follow the \ac{bpf} \cite{GorSalSmi:93,DouFreGor:01,AruMasGorCla:02} and rely on importance sampling. \rdd{A known drawback of this approach is that it typically fails in tracking problems where (i) the states of individual objects have dimensions higher than four, (ii) measurements are very informative compared to the predicted/prior \acp{pdf}.} In particular, tracking of objects in 3-D Cartesian coordinates or employing sensors that yield low measurement variance often leads to a failure of particle-based computations due to particle degeneracy \cite{BicLiBen:B08}.
 The particle degeneracy problem is related to the fact that predicted \acp{pdf} are used as proposal \acp{pdf} for sampling.
-Since predicted \acp{pdf} can have completely different shapes than the posterior \acp{pdf}, this sampling strategy is highly inefficient, i.e., few or none of the generated particles are suitable to represent the posterior \acp{pdf}.
-Sometimes particle degeneracy can be avoided by using vast numbers of particles or by implementing regularization strategies \cite{MusOudLeg:J01,AruMasGorCla:02,MeyHliHla:J16}.
-The most promising approach to avoid particle degeneracy is to design proposal \acp{pdf} that are similar to the posterior \acp{pdf} \cite{GorSalSmi:93,DouFreGor:01,AruMasGorCla:02}.
-However, finding a distribution that is easy to sample from and simultaneously similar to posterior \acp{pdf} \cite{GorSalSmi:93,DouFreGor:01,AruMasGorCla:02} is often challenging.
-A promising approach is to perform the update step of an unscented Kalman filter \cite{JulUhl:04} and use the resulting Gaussian \ac{pdf} as a proposal \ac{pdf} for particle filtering.
-The unscented particle filter \cite{MerDouFre:00,MetDouFre:R00} combines this idea with a Gaussian mixture representation of predicted and posterior \acp{pdf}.
-To the best of our knowledge, the unscented particle filtering approach has not yet been extended to problems with \ac{mou} and an unknown number of states to be estimated.
+Since predicted \acp{pdf} can have completely different shapes than the posterior \acp{pdf}, this sampling strategy is highly inefficient, i.e., few or none of the generated particles are suitable to represent the posterior \acp{pdf}. \rd{Fig. \ref{fig:particleDegeneracy} shows an example of particle degeneracy in a 3-D tracking scenario with a single object and a single \ac{tdoa} measurement.} Particle degeneracy is exacerbated in high dimensional problems and in problems with low measurement variance. \rd{In particular, it can lead to the unwanted behavior that filter performance degrades as measurement variance is reduced.} As the dimension of the problem increases, or measurement variance is reduced, the likelihood function becomes ``peakier,'' and it becomes more unlikely that a particle, sampled from the prior distribution, is located in a region of high likelihood.